-Join Bernard Pineda for an in-depth discussion in this video Using the exercise files, part of Learning Symfony 3.
+Join Bernardo Pineda for an in-depth discussion in this video Using the exercise files, part of Learning Symfony 3.

 - This course includes exercise files which you can use to follow along.
 I've placed them here on the desktop.
 Inside is a folder for each chapter, and these each contain folders for the individual movies.
 These contain a start and a final folder which contain our project files that match the beginning and ending of each movie.
 I suggest you follow along from the beginning of the course.
 Occasionally, I will prompt you to reload the project from the exercise files if I have added in some extra code in the background.

 There's a folder for a demo application which we will show at the end of the course.
 There's also a Resources folder that contains our MySQL database, and also, some text files that we will use to copy and paste code into our application.
 The design folder contains the html layout that was provided to us by Lannon Hotel.
 Lastly, there's a PDF of common Symphony commands that I've included for your reference.